Skip to content

 NameComponent path[]={nc};

-// Create the server and associate it with the srvSQL service
+// create the server and associate it with the srvSQL service

-SQLServant sqlServer = new SQLServant();
+SQLServant serveurSQL=new SQLServant();

-// waiting for client requests
+// waiting for customer requests

-java.lang.Object sync = new java.lang.Object();
+java.lang.Object sync=new java.lang.Object();

 synchronized(sync){